Mapo Tofu with Mushrooms

-A wonderful, heart-warming dish, but not vegetarian.
-We replaced the meat with mushrooms (shiitake turned out to be the best choice) and we think it’s a lighter, equally tasty but different, version of Mapo Tofu.
+In this version we replace the meat with mushrooms (Wood Ear turned out to be the best choice, but Shiitake will also be fine).
+We think it’s a lighter, equally tasty but different, version of Mapo Tofu.

 Sichuan pepper is not related to black pepper or chili.
 It’s actually not spicy.
 It causes a pleasant numbing sensation on your tongue and lips, for a few minutes only, which is surprisingly nice when eating spicy food.
 We recommend lightly toasting the peppers before grinding or crushing them.